mathdio/museum-finder-api-project/README.md

 > ##### "Get closest museum" endpoint example:
 >
 > If an user in -20.4435° latitude and -54.6478° longitude wants to find the closest museum in a 10 km radius, the url must be `http://localhost:8080/museums/closest?lat=-20.4435&lng=-54.6478&max_dist_km=10`.

+> ##### Museum count route examples
+>
+> The user can search for one or more types (separated by commas).
+If the user wants search for "história" type only, the url must be `http://localhost:8080/collections/count/história`.
+The search is by substrings, so is possible to search "história" and "artes" as `http://localhost:8080/collections/count/hist,art`.

 ## 🧪 Testing